Spiking neural network

 The insect is controlled by a spiking neural network to find a target in an unknown terrain.

 Spiking neural networks (SNNs) are artificial neural networks (ANN) that mimic natural neural networks.
 These models leverage timing of discrete spikes as the main information carrier.

 In addition to neuronal and synaptic state, SNNs incorporate the concept of time into their operating model.
 The idea is that neurons in the SNN do not transmit information at each propagation cycle (as it happens with typical multi-layer perceptron networks), but rather transmit information only when a membrane potential—an intrinsic quality of the neuron related to its membrane electrical charge—reaches a specific value, called the threshold.
-When the membrane potential reaches the threshold, the neuron fires, and generates a signal that travels to other neurons which, in turn, increase or decrease their potentials in response to this signal.
+As a neuron integrates its inputs over time, its membrane potential increases or decreases; once it reaches the threshold, the neuron fires and generates a signal that travels to other neurons, which in turn increase or decrease their own potentials in response.
 A neuron model that fires at the moment of threshold crossing is also called a spiking neuron model.

 While spike rates can be considered the analogue of the variable output of a traditional ANN, neurobiology research indicated that high speed processing cannot be performed solely through a rate-based scheme.
-For example humans can perform an image recognition task requiring no more than 10ms of processing time per neuron through the successive layers (going from the retina to the temporal lobe).
+For example humans can perform an image recognition task requiring no more than 10 ms of processing time per neuron through the successive layers (going from the retina to the temporal lobe).
 This time window is too short for rate-based encoding.
 The precise spike timings in a small set of spiking neurons also has a higher information coding capacity compared with a rate-based approach.

 The most prominent spiking neuron model is the leaky integrate-and-fire model.
 In that model, the momentary activation level (modeled as a differential equation) is normally considered to be the neuron's state, with incoming spikes pushing this value higher or lower, until the state eventually either decays or—if the firing threshold is reached—the neuron fires.
 After firing, the state variable is reset to a lower value.

 Various decoding methods exist for interpreting the outgoing spike train as a real-value number, relying on either the frequency of spikes (rate-code), the time-to-first-spike after stimulation, or the interval between spikes.